Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Wet foods have a higher moisture content, which is very beneficial for dogs who might not drink as much water as they should.
 It’s also great for dogs with certain medical conditions that necessitate a proper amount of hydration, like kidney disease.

+Wet foods can help increase satiety.
+This is beneficial for dogs who need assistance with weight loss as it will help them feel fuller for longer after meals.
 Finally, wet foods are, by nature, simpler to chew.
 If your dog has dental disease or other oral concerns, he might be more apt to eat wet food because of how easy it is to eat.

 Now, that’s not to say that dry food doesn’t have its list of benefits.
 It can be more convenient as portioning it out is easier.
-Dry food is often more affordable and can work well as a food enrichment item in puzzle toys and food feeders.
+Dry food is often more affordable and can work well as a food enrichment item in puzzle toys and automatic feeders.

 Image By: muslody.com, Shutterstock